4GeeksAcademy/css-tutorial-exercises-course/exercises/01.1-The-Style-Tag/README.md

 # `01.1` The Style Tag

-If you want to add styles into a website by writing CSS you have to always add it within a `<style>` tag.
+A more efficient approach to adding styles into your webpages is by writing your CSS in a `<style>` tag, within the head section of your HTML code.

 You can have as many style tags as you want but it is recomended to have only one at the beginning of your website code.

 ```HTML
 <style>
     /* the website CSS Styles go here */